Wiener King: Founding

 In 1970, Ronald Howard, a former plumber from Birmingham, Alabama, formed the Wiener King franchise.
 Howard had moved to Charlotte in 1968 to take over a local franchise called Pasquale's Pizza.
 He was quickly able to grow the restaurant from 1 to 18 locations.
 However he wanted to run a restaurant that belonged to him.
 Howard noted that hot dogs were a very popular food, but had never been merchandised.

 Growth

 In 1976, the chain had at least 70 locations from New York to Florida.
 At this time, Ronald Howard owned and ran the company while his wife managed their 100-acre farm.
-In 1977, a customer named John E. Hodge Jr. complained that the footlong hot dogs were not, in fact, 12 inches.
+In 1977, a customer complained that the footlong hot dogs were not, in fact, 12 inches.
 In response, Howard lengthened the hot dogs to a full 12 inches.
 By July 1978, the company had 168 locations and a training facility in Charlotte for franchise owners and store managers.